EOS M 100 Review

-EOS was founded in 1989 and, 25 years later, is one of the leading manufacturers of 3D industrial printers.
-The EOS M 100 was designed for entry-level industrial 3D printing in complex metal parts.
-With additive manufacturing 3D printers (especially those that create metallic objects), costing upward of half a million dollars, at about $70,000, the EOS M 100 is a breath of fresh air.
+EOS was founded in 1989 and is one of the leading manufacturers of 3D industrial printers.
+The EOS M 100 was designed for entry-level, industrial 3D printing in complex metal parts.
+With additive manufacturing 3D printers (especially those that create metallic objects) costing upward of half a million dollars, at about $350,000, the EOS M 100 is an affordable alternative.

 The M 100 not only builds items with complex geometries out of several different metals, but it is a thoroughly up-to-date 3D printer.
 Companies looking to replace how they manufacture items using traditional methods will not want to overlook this printer’s capabilities.
 For an entry-level, laser 3D printer that makes a variety of small, metallic parts, the M 100 is a viable, affordable option.